Ecklonia Cava (Brown Seaweed Polyphenol)

 Phlorotannin marine polyphenol multi-target antioxidant activity

 Ecklonia cava phlorotannins are unique C-C and C-O-C linked polymers of phloroglucinol (1,3,5-trihydroxybenzene) — a marine biosynthetic pathway producing polyphenol structures that don't exist in land plants.
-These polymerized structures have multiple hydroxyl groups for free radical scavenging, can intercalate into cell membranes providing lipid bilayer antioxidant protection, and activate Nrf2/ARE pathway upregulating endogenous antioxidant enzymes.
+These polymerized structures have multiple hydroxyl groups for free radical scavenging, can intercalate into cell membranes providing lipid bilayer antioxidant protection, and activate Nrf2/are pathway upregulating endogenous antioxidant enzymes.
 Their lipophilic component enables blood-brain barrier penetration unlike most water-soluble plant polyphenols.

 Clinical trials